75dragon/Vast/README.md

 # Vast

-Rougelike
+-----Dungeon Rougelike----

 Controls:

 arrow keys to move
-space to place a deadly bomb
-F to use your current weapon
+space to place a bomb that damages entities and terrain F to use your current weapon

 Pickups:

-Health Pot
+Health Pot - Restores HP
-Treasure Chest
+Treasure Chest - Points
-Gold Bar
+Gold Bar - Points
-Ruby
+Ruby - Points
-Weapon Pile
-Bomb Sack

-TileTrap is red - beware
+Weapon Pile - Randomly gives you one of the listed weapons Bomb Sack - Restores Bombs

 Weapons:

+Pickaxe - targets enemies in current direction
+        - breaks walls in current direction
-Pickaxe - can mine walls, and in emegencies used to strike enemies Spin Sword - a powerful strike that clears all enemies around you.
+Spin Sword - targets all enemies around you

+Enemies :

+Dasher - Randomly moves around the room
+Chaser - Paths twards the player

+Tiles :
+Red tiles are traps - avoid!
+Gold wall tiles can be destroyed for money